Green-Software-Foundation/if-docs/docs/07-tutorials/how-to-build-models.md

   - **Params**:
     - `staticParams`: the model config data
   - **Returns**:
-    - an instance of `IOutputModelInterface`
+    - an instance of `ModelPluginInterface`
 - `authenticate()`
   - This method completes any authorization, such as handling API keys or generating tokens
   - **Params**: